 Introduction to Coal Ash in NC

-North Carolina’s leading environmental agency has devoted significant resources to address coal ash since Governor Pat McCrory took office, an effort that intensified greatly in response to the ash spill at a Duke Energy facility in Eden in 2014.
+North Carolina’s leading environmental agency has devoted significant resources to address coal ash in recent years.

 DEQ filed four lawsuits in 2013 alleging violations of state law regarding unlawful discharges and groundwater contamination at all 14 Duke Energy facilities.
 In 2014, structural issues came to the fore when an estimated 39,000 tons of coal ash spilled into the Dan River in Eden after a stormwater pipe beneath an ash pond at Duke Energy’s Dan River Steam Station ruptured Feb.
 2. The pipe was sealed later in the month.

 Addressing coal ash at facilities across North Carolina

 - A major thrust of DEQ’s work gathered comprehensive data about coal ash facilities statewide.
 The information has been essential in DEQ's prioritization of closure plans for all 14 facilities with coal ash storage ponds.

 - Duke Energy has provide the state with environmental assessments as required by state law.

 - Public and private drinking water wells within 1,500 feet of each facility are being evaluated for numerous constituents that could indicate the presence of any contamination associated with coal ash.

 - DEQ is evaluating the utility’s existing wastewater discharge permits, as well as reviewing wastewater permit renewals and stormwater permit applications for the coal ash facilities.
 The stormwater and wastewater permits are subject to public comment periods that will include public hearings.